 Getting treated for BV during pregnancy can help protect your baby.

 What is bacterial vaginosis?

 Bacterial vaginosis (also called BV or vaginitis) is an infection caused when there’s too much of certain bacteria in the vagina.
 It’s the most common vaginal infection in women ages 15 to 44.

-BV is not a sexually transmitted infection (also called STI or sexually transmitted disease or STD), but it is common in sexually active women and it rarely happens to women who haven’t had sex.
-An STI is an infection you can get by have unprotected sex with an infected person.
-If you have BV that’s not treated, it can increase your risk of getting an STD.
+BV is not a sexually transmitted infection (also called STI, sexually transmitted disease or STD), but it is common in sexually active women and it rarely happens to women who haven’t had sex.
+An STI is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
+If you have BV that’s not treated, it can increase your risk of getting an STI.
 It’s important to have any infection treated during pregnancy to help protect you and your baby.